nbrockington/vnn/README.md

 # Functionality to add

--- Make neural network structure (no. of hidden layers, number of units in each layer) flexible and selectable by user
+-- Make neural network structure (no. of hidden layers, number of units in each inner layer) flexible and selectable by user

 -- Generalise backpropagation algorithm to work for neural networks with any number of layers

--- Visualise feature filters of units in neural network structure
+-- Visualise feature filters of individual units in neural network structure

--- Implement user input validation to ensure suitable parameters are used for network structure and training.
+DONE(220701)-- Implement user input validation to ensure suitable parameters are used for network and training properties

--- Change training snapshots to occur at early points in training, instead of quartiles.
+DONE(220701)-- Change training snapshots to occur at earlier points in training, instead of quartiles.

--- Implement user choice for uploading saved dataset or generating new dataset (via menu interface)
+DONE(220701)-- Implement user choice for uploading a saved dataset or generating new dataset (via menu interface)

 DONE(220612)-- Visualise final neural network structure and weights for 2D data training.